uehaj/dart-saga/README.md

 This library supports communication pattern between isolates through 'cannel'.

+I planned to integrated with dart-redux but cannnot now.

 _Note_: This package is still under development, and many of functionality might not be available yet.
 [Feedback](https://github.com/uehaj/dart-saga/issues) and [Pull Requests](https://github.com/uehaj/dart-saga/pulls) are most welcome!

 ## Sample code